Bluetooth® mesh networking enables many-to-many (m:m) device communications and is optimized for creating large-scale device networks.

 ESP-BLE-MESH is implemented and certified based on the latest Mesh Profile v1.0.1, users can refer here for the certification details of ESP-BLE-MESH.

-If you are looking for Wi-Fi based implementation of mesh for ESP32, please check another product by Espressif called ESP-WIF-MESH.
+If you are looking for Wi-Fi based implementation of mesh for ESP32, please check another product by Espressif called ESP-WIFI-MESH.
 For more information and documentation see ESP-WIFI-MESH.

 This section is intended to help you get started with ESP-BLE-MESH for the hardware based on the ESP32 chip by Espressif.